How to Boost Wi‑Fi Coverage in Large Homes

 Mesh is ideal if:

-- Your home has more than one floor
+- Your home has multiple floors

 - You have thick walls or long hallways

-- You want seamless roaming between rooms
+- You want smooth roaming between rooms

 - You use many smart home devices